JBaczuk/pr-test-coverage/README.md

 # PR Test Coverage

 A Github Action to report the test coverage of changed files in a pull request.
+All it needs is an lcov.info file.
 It provides a summary of the coverage for all files and changed files separately, and a detailed table with coverage metrics per changed file.

 <img width="924" height="761" alt="image" src="https://github.com/user-attachments/assets/d0e61fa6-46c6-40b1-b9ce-b3c71a10321b" />